How to Stage Your Zoom BackgroundMay 22, 2020

 Most distance meeting apps automatically boost the volume and highlight the person who is speaking.
 Your microphone will pick up the shuffling of papers or a cough, and the app may interpret that sound as a signal to push your volume and image forward.
 This can be very annoying for others and make it difficult to hear the person who has the floor.

-With all these tricks under your belt, you’re set up for success for your next online consultation or other digital meeting.
+With all these tricks under your belt, you’re set up for success for your next online staging consultation or other digital meeting.
+Also, remember that these tips should be used for Facetime calls with clients too, when possible.

 Don't miss our next blog like this!